rimutaka/posts/on-power-users/readme.md

 It is so true!
 We made that very mistake in one of my previous startups, [mVentory](http://mventory.com).
 We spent too much time and money satisfying every demand of our early adopters to the point where we lost the product-market fit for everyone else.
 File it under *#FAIL*.

-Reid Hoffman and his guests on [Masters of Scale podcast](https://mastersofscale.com/) tell multiple stories about [community building](https://mastersofscale.com/caterina-fake-build-a-more-human-internet/) and "[burning fires](https://open.spotify.com/episode/4u0S0P2gL70g6CcbeiZzM7)" with one simple message — ignore your power-users, ignore the most vocal ones and do what's right for the business.
+Reid Hoffman and his guests on [Masters of Scale podcast](https://mastersofscale.com/) tell multiple stories about [community building](https://mastersofscale.com/caterina-fake-build-a-more-human-internet/) and "[letting fires burn](https://open.spotify.com/episode/4u0S0P2gL70g6CcbeiZzM7)" with one simple message — ignore your power-users, ignore the most vocal ones and do what's right for the business.

 ![Ried Hoffman tweet](ried-hoffman-tweet.png)

-What happened to [TaskRabbit](https://www.taskrabbit.com/) was another striking example of ignoring power-users.
-TaskRabbit already had a sizable customer base at the time of a risky pivot to a much simpler bidding model.
-This is how Leah Busque from Fuel Capital [described the fallout](https://www.saastr.com/saastr-podcasts-for-the-week-with-zylo-and-taskrabbit-july-26-2019/) right after the change:
+But no one said it better than Leah Busque from [TaskRabbit](https://www.taskrabbit.com/) when she [described the fallout](https://www.saastr.com/saastr-podcasts-for-the-week-with-zylo-and-taskrabbit-july-26-2019/) right after a pivot to a much simpler bidding model:

 > ... the NPS (Net Promoter Score) went from 60s-70s to negative.
 Everyone was really upset about the new product and the new changes.
-Oddly enough, the new customers and new taskers had twice as much usage and higher NPS than the old cohort and when we dug deep into the data we realized **maybe those vocal customers that loved the old platform were the wrong customers, they were not the ones that were going to take us into the future**.
+Oddly enough, the new customers and taskers had twice as much usage and higher NPS than the old cohort and when we dug deep into the data we realized **maybe those vocal customers that loved the old platform were the wrong customers, they were not the ones that were going to take us into the future**.

 ### So, am I not the right customer for Spotify?
 Am I about to be fired?